 Avoid situations where you might catch a domestic dog or cat, such as near homes or trails frequently used by hikers, skijorers, dog mushers, or other people.

 Reporting Violations

-If you observe a violation of Alaska's Fish and Game laws, you can assist the Alaska Wildlife Troopers as well as be eligible for a reward by reporting the violation to the nearest office of the Alaska Wildlife Troopers or by calling the Alaska Fish and Wildlife Safeguard Hotline at 1-800-478-3377.
+If you have witnessed a fish or wildlife violation, please call the nearest Alaska Wildlife Troopers office or call the toll free number for the Alaska Fish and Wildlife Safeguard Hotline at 1-800-478-3377.